sandstranger/com.mobilerpgpack.phone/README.md

 which is licensed under GPL v3.
 All modifications are clearly marked in commit history.

-And using render changes (line OGL emulation, gles render and some bugfixes for Android platform)
+And using render changes (like OGL emulation, gles render and some bugfixes for Android platform)

 All credits for Android render changes to emileb - https://github.com/emileb